 Decrease Risk of Heart Disease: Omega-3 fatty acids may reduce the risk of heart disease.
 Soluble fiber in the seeds has been known to decrease LDL (your bad cholesterol.)

 Stir them into your morning yogurt, add them to your cereal or oats, or blend them with your morning smoothie.
 There are so many ways to use chia seeds to benefit your health.

 What Are The Risks of Consuming Bad Chia Seeds?

 While consuming chia seeds past their expiration date isn’t necessarily going to make you feel sick, as long as they don’t show signs of spoilage.
 However, if you eat the seeds after they’ve spoiled you may feel sick to your stomach, and other symptoms of food poisoning.

 If you consume 2 teaspoons or more of chia seeds on a daily basis over an extended period of time you run the risk of causing gastrointestinal problems, low blood pressure, or blood thinning.

 If you experience an allergic reaction, although rare, you will need to stop intake immediately.

 Chia seeds can react adversely to blood pressure or diabetes medications.
 If you are on these medications consult your doctor before adding them to your diet.

-Chia seeds are a versatile and nutrient-rich seed that is excellent to use in a variety of foods.
+Chia seeds are a versatile and nutrient-rich ingredient that is excellent to use in a variety of foods.
 Their high concentration of antioxidants helps to prolong their shelf life.
-Be sure to follow a few simple steps to extend the shelf life of your seeds, such as storing them in a glass jar in a cool, dark, and dry place.
+Be sure to follow a few simple steps to extend the shelf life of your fresh chia seeds, such as storing them in a glass jar in a cool, dark, and dry place.
 Be sure to toss them if you notice any signs of spoilage.